alexba2004/Product-Store-API/README.md

 # Product-Store-API

-This project is a simple API for managing a product store.
+This project is a simple MVC-based API for managing a product store.
 It allows performing basic CRUD (Create, Read, Update, Delete) operations on the products available in the store.
-It is developed using Java, Spring Boot, MySQL, Thymeleaf, and Bootstrap.
+Developed using Java, Spring Boot, MySQL, Thymeleaf, and Bootstrap.

 ## Features